Renting property in Notting Hill, London W11

-Residential Land has hundreds of flats in London to rent.
-If you are looking to rent property in Notting Hill, W11, please contact us here.
+Residential Land has over 1200 flats in London for rent.
+If you are looking to rent property in Notting Hill, London W11, don't hesitate to

 In west London and falling within the Royal Borough of Kensington and Chelsea, Notting Hill occupies the W11 postcode.
 The area is most well known for two things: the Portobello Market, on Portobello Road, which runs every day except Sunday; and the Notting Hill carnival, held every year on the last weekend in August.